aliamarliana/aliamarliana/README.md

 # 👋 Hi there!
 I'm Alia Marliana

 ## 🚀 About Me
 I'm a Master of Data Science student at Universiti Sains Malaysia (USM), passionate about leveraging data-driven insights to solve real-world challenges.
-I have a strong foundation in software engineering with a Bachelor’s degree from Universiti Tenaga Nasional (UNITEN), where I graduated with a CGPA of 3.98/4.00.
+I have a strong foundation in software engineering with a Bachelor of Computer Science (Software Engineering) (Hons.) from Universiti Tenaga Nasional (UNITEN), where I graduated with a CGPA of 3.98/4.00.
 My expertise lies in data analysis, predictive modeling, and data visualization, using tools like Python, R, SQL, Power BI, and Tableau.

 ---